 In addition, as Executor of the Estate you need to comply with all your legal obligations to ensure that you are not personally liable to the beneficiaries of the Estate.

-Our Probate Plus Service helps Executors manage the many responsibilities they may not be used to dealing with.
+Our law firm helps Executors manage the many responsibilities they may not be used to dealing with.

 Collecting the Estate Funds after Probate